 A Theology of Lord's Day Experience

 We believe, together with the majority of Christians throughout history, that the Sabbath, or what has been called the Lord's Day since Christ's resurrection, is a gift for God's people and includes the entire day.
 This is sadly being lost in the Church in America today.
-We want to call our flock back to it, not through the enforcement of rules, but by teaching the principle of the Lord's Day from Scripture, displaying the beauty of it in our worship, and calling our members to rest in the finished work of Christ, setting aside all the busy-ness and rushing around in order to worship, rest, and engage in deeds of mercy.
+We want to call our flock back to it, not through an emphasis on rules, but by teaching the principle of the Lord's Day from Scripture, displaying the beauty of it in our worship, and calling our members to rest in the finished work of Christ, setting aside all the busy-ness and rushing around in order to worship, rest, and engage in deeds of mercy.
 God has given us six days to get all of our other work and play done.
 He calls us to worship and rest on the seventh day for our good.
 This is what he meant when Christ said that the Sabbath was made for man, not man for the Sabbath.

 Another aspect of rich Christian piety that is becoming less and less common is family worship.
 Most Christians attend worship on Sundays.
 They also recognize that there is such a thing as private worship, something many gladly engage in especially when they are someplace beautiful.
 But God also calls us to family worship.
 Worshipping as families helps us carry the gospel out of corporate worship on Sundays and into the rest of our week.
 It also prepares our hearts to worship together on the coming Lord's Day.
 Have you ever felt like your faith is only something for Sundays?
 Or have you ever arrived at worship on Sunday with your mind anywhere but in worship?
 Regular family worship helps you avoid this.
 It also serves as an opportunity to teach your children the faith.
 We want to be a community that practices this, and encourages and equips one another in and for it.